project-gemmi/gemmi/docs/mol.rst

   # To get the same content as a string:
   pdb_string = structure.make_pdb_string([options])

-Options are passed as an instance of class gemmi.PdbWriteOptions that has properties listed above, in the C++ section.
+Options are passed as an instance of ``gemmi.PdbWriteOptions`` that has properties listed in the C++ section above.
 Examples:

 .. testsetup::

   import gemmi
   output_path = 'out.pdb'
   structure = gemmi.read_pdb('../tests/1orc.pdb')

 .. testcode::